-Pillows come in a variety of shapes, but the most common one are as follows:
+Pillows come in a variety of shapes, but the most common one s are as follows:

-- Rectangle - After square, rectangular pillows are probably the most common and versatile shape.
+- Rectangle: After the square, rectangular pillows are probably the most common and versatile shape.
 They tend to look nice when placed on chair seats leaning against the chair back.
-They also work nicely centred on sofas or beds.
+They also work nicely centered on sofas or beds.

-- Bolster - These long, round pillows are usually found at the ends of sofas, acting as arm rests, or occasionally on beds.
+- Bolster: These long, round pillows are usually found at the ends of sofas, acting as armrests, or occasionally on beds.
 They were popular about a decade ago but now more often than not they give a room a dated look.
-Unless you really need them for comfort purposes it's better to go with something square or rectangular.
+Unless you need them for comfort purposes it's better to go with something square or rectangular.

 Trim is a great way to add a decorator detail to an otherwise plain pillow.

 - The most common by far is piping (or welting), which provides a simple finishing detail and works in all styles of rooms and with all styles of furniture.
 Keep the piping fabric the same as the rest of the pillow for a classic look, or try contrast piping for something a little more decorative.

 - Rope trim is similar to plain piping but it has just a little more depth and lends pillows a more traditional look.

 - Decorative trims include styles such as tassels, pom-poms, and fringe.
 Generally speaking, these types of trim are best suited to traditional, country, and bohemian rooms.
 They're not typically found in modern or contemporary spaces.